PlugMe-ng/plugme-server/README.md

 # plugme-server
-This is the (monolithic) server for the PlugMe project
+This is the (monolithic) server for the PlugMe project.